Leprechaun Science Secrets – The Best Activities for St. Patrick’s Day

 But don’t stop there.
 Take the kids on a journey to explore all of the Leprechaun secrets.
 Uncover hidden rainbows, fish for Leprechauns with appearing green worms, use a little green magic to grow Leprechaun eggs and inflate a giant eight-foot long Leprechaun sandwich with only one breath.

-New this year – the Leprechaun-ologists at the Steve Spangler Science Labs have pulled together all of the best St. Patrick’s Day experiments and activities and put them in a downloadable PDF.
+The Leprechaun-ologists at the Steve Spangler Science Labs have pulled together all of the best St. Patrick’s Day experiments and activities and put them in a downloadable PDF.
 This 21-page St. Patrick’s Day Science Experiment Guide contains additional experiments not found in the kit.
 Some experiments require science materials and others use stuff you can find around the house.
-(Psssst.
-Here’s another secret.
-Purchase the pdf and receive a discount for 20% off the Leprechaun Science Kit, if you miss today’s deal.)
-The PDF is available to download right now for only $5.00.

 What does it teach?